-Hi, I’m Jacqui, and this blog — JacquiWine’s Journal — is a space for me to share my thoughts and reviews of some of the books I like to read.
+Hi, I’m Jacqui, and this blog — JacquiWine’s Journal — is a space for me to share my thoughts and reviews of some of the books I’ve been reading.
 It’s mostly books here, but I also post the occasional piece about wine, especially if there’s a link to a literary theme.

-I read a range of literary fiction, mainly 20th-century and modern classics with a sprinkling of more contemporary works too.
+I like to read a range of literary fiction, mainly 20th-century and modern classics, with a sprinkling of more contemporary stuff too.
 I enjoy novels, novellas and short stories (there’s usually a collection of short fiction on the go alongside the novels), maybe the occasional non-fiction title too.
-I’m also interested in world lit/literature in translation, especially works from Europe, Latin American and Japan.
-Vintage crime fiction is another big area of interest for me: noir, hard-boiled and Golden Age mysteries from the UK, the rest of Europe, the US and Latin America.
+I’m also interested in literature in translation, especially books from Europe, Latin American and Japan.
+Vintage crime fiction is another big area of interest for me: typically noir, hard-boiled fiction and Golden Age mysteries from the UK, the rest of Europe, the US and Latin America.

-My favourite writers include F. Scott Fitzgerald, Jane Austen, Raymond Chandler, Richard Yates and James Salter.
-Recent discoveries include Elizabeth Taylor, Barbara Pym, Penelope Fitzgerald, Joan Didion, Jean Rhys, Elizabeth Bowen, Patrick Hamilton and (on the hard-boiled front) Ross Macdonald.
-These are some of the writers I want to explore in more depth going forward – Yates and Salter are in this category too.
+My favourite writers include Elizabeth Taylor, Penelope Fitzgerald, Barbara Pym, Richard Yates and Raymond Chandler.
+Recent discoveries include William Trevor, Patrick Hamilton and (on the hard-boiled front) Ross Macdonald.
+These are some of the writers I’d like to explore in more depth going forward.

 If you can spare the time, please do leave a comment or two on any posts of interest to you.